mikerockett/vue-routisan/README.md

 ### Defining Guards

 To define a new guard, simply create a class that extends `Guard` and implements the `handle` method.
-Here’s a simple example.
+Here’s a simple example:
-`

 ```js
 import { Guard } from 'vue-routisan'